WatchDogStudios/ApertureUI-Docs/apuidocs/docs/css/animations_transitions_transforms.md

 #multi-animation { animation: 1s elastic-out my-progress-bar, 2s make-red; }
 ```

 Internally, animations apply their properties on the local style of the element.
-Thus, mixing RML style attributes and animations should be avoided on the same element.
+Thus, mixing HTML style attributes and animations should be avoided on the same element.

 See the `animation` sample for more examples and details.